Māui and the Fish as told by Warren Pohatu in Traditional Maori Legends Ngā Tai Kōrero

 From the moment I approached Te Puia’s ticket counter I felt welcome, but not in your typical tourist destination way; it was personal.
 This, I later learned, is manaakitanga and at Te Puia it means that regardless of who you are and where you’ve come from, you’re treated like one of the family.

-Our Māori cultural experience started an introduction to the cousins and Auntie Carol who would be showing us around.
+Our Māori cultural experience started with an introduction to the cousins and Auntie Carol who would be showing us around.
 We were then split up into groups (my group got Auntie Carol), and headed to the Rotowhio marae (gathering place) and wharenui (meeting house) for the pōwhiri (traditional welcoming ceremony).

 Our guides requested that we remain silent during the pōwhiri, which was the most formal part of our evening.
 Even though photos and videos were permitted, I chose to put my camera away after I captured my photo.
 One was enough.